Digital theology

-Digital theology or cybertheology is the study of the relationship between theology and the digital technology.
+Digital theology or cybertheology is the study of the relationship between theology and digital technology.

 Terminology

 In Catholic discourse, the more dominant term has been cybertheology.
 There has also been the yearly Theocom symposium since 2012 at Santa Clara University, which has explored topics related to theology and digital communications.

 In more recent discourse related to digital humanities and digital religion, some scholars have begun to use the term "digital theology."
 They identify four kinds of digital theology: